 Hemophilia may appear in baby boys as lengthy bleeding after circumcision.
 For boys who aren’t circumcised and for girls, hemophilia may appear as easy bruising when the child becomes mobile.
 Most often, the first episode of bleeding happens by the time a child is 2 years old.

-We have a team of doctors who specialize in blood disorders and an entire support staff to provide your child with the best care.
+Whether your child has been diagnosed with hemophilia or you suspect your child may have the disorder, we can help you find answers.
+Our team of doctors specialize in blood disorders, alongside an entire support staff who provide your child with the best care.
 Inpatient care is provided at Oishei Children’s and outpatient care is offered at the WNY Hemophilia Center.

 The vascular anomalies program for children